Keynote speaker, media guest, and more

 For interviews with podcast and other media hosts she provides a complete advance briefing kit.

-Nancy is now booking engagements (either in-person or virtual) for the remainder of 2020.
-She is also booking engagements for 2021 and 2022–call 502 641-9614 now for available dates and to discuss your plans.
+Nancy is now booking engagements (either in-person or virtual) for 2021 and 2022.
+Call Nancy now at 502 641-9614 to check for available dates and to discuss all options to meet your needs.

 Nancy Grant speaks about three major topic areas: